padi/padi.github.io/_pages/about.md

 * Web development, mostly related to [Ruby](http://ruby-lang.org) and [Rails](http://rubyonrails.org).
 * Tips to be better than yesterday...  what worked for me and what didn't.
-* My random musings about life in general.

 <a markdown="0" href="mailto:marcrendlignacio[at]gmail.com" class="btn">Let's Talk!</a>
 <a markdown="0" href="mailto:marcrendlignacio[at]gmail.com" title="Pair program with me!" class="btn btn-inverse">Let's Pair Program!</a>